OpenNBS/NoteBlockWorld/web/posts/help/2_uploading-song.md

 Congratulations!
 Your song is now live on Note Block World!
 You can share it with your friends and followers, and start building a community around your music.

-For more tips on how to make the best use of the upload settings, check out our exclusive guide on [Uploading a compelling song](/blog/how-to-upload-a-compelling-song)!
+For more tips on how to make the best use of the upload settings, check out our upcoming guide on [uploading a compelling song](/blog)!